Calebkech/sorting_algorithms/README.md

 You’re expected to print the array after each time you swap two elements (See example below) Write in the file 104-O, the big O notations of the time complexity of the Heap sort algorithm, with 1 notation per line:

-in the best case
+- the best case
-in the average case
+- in the average case
-in the worst case
+- in the worst case

 ## 9. Radix sort - files `105-radix_sort.c, 105-main.c`

 Write a function that sorts an array of integers in ascending order using the Radix sort algorithm

 Prototype: `void radix_sort(int *array, size_t size);`

-You must implement the LSD radix sort algorithm
+- You must implement the LSD radix sort algorithm
-You can assume that array will contain only numbers >= 0 You are allowed to use malloc and free for this task You’re expected to print the array each time you increase your significant digit (See example below) compile `gcc -Wall -Wextra -Werror -pedantic  -std=gnu89 105-main.c 105-radix_sort.c print_array.c -o radix`
+- You can assume that array will contain only numbers >= 0
+- You are allowed to use malloc and free for this task
+- You’re expected to print the array each time you increase your significant digit (See example below)

+compile with: `gcc -Wall -Wextra -Werror -pedantic  -std=gnu89 105-main.c 105-radix_sort.c print_array.c -o radix`

 ## 10. Bitonic sort - files `106-bitonic_sort.c, 106-O, 106-main.c`